-WEConnect International, a global non-profit, assists women-owned businesses across the world by creating sustainable forward linkages with corporations.
-IFC, with support from WEConnect International, has commenced an initiative called Corporate Connect: Strengthening Market Access For Women Owned Businesses for supporting Bangladeshi women-owned businesses as part of a national project to connect women-owned businesses with corporate buyers.
-The initiative is funded by DFID, The Ministry of Commerce and a World Bank funding initiated by Ivanka Trump is set to scale up the project.
-Our work with WEConnect International for the project with an initial study in 2017 focusing on finding scalable women owned businesses and opportunities for growth.
-We have already completed the first phase – report preparation and findings dissemination.
-Since then, we’ve collaborated extensively with WEConnect International and IFC to develop the project’s corporate engagement strategy and identifying capacity improvement needs of women owned businesses as part of our second phase engagement of the project.
+WEConnect International, a global non-profit, assists women-owned businesses (WOBs) across the world by creating sustainable forward linkages with corporations.
+WEConnect, together with IFC, has commenced an initiative titled Corporate Connect: Strengthening Market Access for WOBs for supporting Bangladeshi WOBs as part of a national project to connect WOBs with corporate buyers.
+The initiative is funded by DFID, The Ministry of Commerce and World Bank.
+Additional funding, initiated by Ivanka Trump, is expected to scale up the project.